'Flash crash' whistleblower may see multi-million dollar pay day

 A corporate lawyer who asked not to be named to protect business relationships said that, on top of that, U.S. criminal authorities could seek twice the gross gains, or another $80 million.

-U.S. prosecutors and the CFTC allege Sarao manipulated the futures market using an automated programme to generate large sell orders that pushed down prices.
+U.S. prosecutors and the CFTC allege Sarao manipulated the futures market using an automated program to generate large sell orders that pushed down prices.

 Shayne Stevenson, an attorney for the anonymous whistleblower, said on Tuesday that his client provided "powerful, original analysis to the CFTC" which helped expose Sarao's allegedly illegal trading activity.